• Skip to primary navigation

 The road to Lethbridge

-Take Highway 1 east out of Calgary and then turn to Highway 24 south (along the way, it turns into Highway 23).
+Take Highway 1 east out of Calgary and then turn to Highway 24 South (along the way, it turns into Highway 23).
 When you eventually reach Highway 3, turn east.
-At 225 km long, it isn’t that much farther but will likely take a bit longer as it is single lane for most of it.
+At 225 km long, it isn’t that much farther but will likely take a bit longer as it is a single lane for most of it.
 But it is certainly worth taking it at least once to enjoy a couple of fun stops along the way.

 Just arrived in Calgary and need a night’s rest before heading out to Lethbridge?